 PMem regions are a continuous byte stream that represent a single vNVDimm or vPMemDisk.
 Each PMem volume belongs to a single host.
 This could be difficult to manage if an administrator has to manage each host in a cluster with a large number of hosts.
 However, you do not have to manage each individual datastore.
 Instead you can think of the entire PMem capacity in the cluster as one datastore.

 VC and DRS automate initial placement of PMem datastores.
 Select a local PMem storage profile when the VM is created or when the device is added to the VM.
 The rest of the configuration is automated.
 One limitation is that ESXi does not allow you to put the VM home on a PMem datastore.
 This is because it takes up valuable space to store VM log and stat files.
 These regions are used to represent the VM data and can be exposed as byte addressable nvDimms, or VpMem disks.

 Since PMem is a local datastore, if you want to move a VM you must use storage vMotion.
 A VM with vPMem can only be migrated to an ESX host with PMem resource.
 A VM with vPMemDisk can be migrated to an ESX host without a PMem resource.

 Error handling and NVDimm management

-Host failures can result in a loss of availability.
+Host failures can result in a loss of availability on vPMem VMs which are not in write-through mode.
 In the case of catastrophic errors, you may lose all data and must take manual steps to reformat the PMem.

 vSphere Persistent Memory with the vSphere Client